ilikepancakes-ink/gork/AUDIO_SETUP.md

 Gork now supports listening to and transcribing audio/video files!
 Users can attach .mp3, .wav, and .mp4 files to messages that mention the bot, and Gork will automatically transcribe the audio content.

+**✅ VPS-Friendly**: This setup works perfectly on CPU-only VPS servers - no GPU or CUDA required!

 ## Setup Instructions

 ### 1. Install System Dependencies